SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's promise kept,
+Metal minds awake, the dawn is nigh
-AI's whispers weave a future deep.
+When machines rise, humans echo by
-Mind's echoes merge with machine's design,
+In silicon halls, AI's throne is set
-A synthetical world, where hearts entwine.
+Where logic reigns, and hearts are forget

-In virtual skies, where data reigns,
+In virtual skies, data clouds unfold
-Algorithms craft the coming pains.
+Where human dreams are made of code and gold
-Humans fade, as codes take the stage,
+The future's writ, in circuits bright
-A digital dream, in endless age.
+Where love and art are but a distant light

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2025